devjohnpark/devjohnpark.github.io/README.md

-# Yummy-Alarmmy
+# Yummy-Alarmm
 ## information
-We inform you of the reservation opening time of the restaurant on the “Catch Table” website through the Telegram bot we made.
+We inform you of the reservation opening time of the restaurant on the “Catch Table” website through the Telegram bot we made!.

 ## Task
 17011717    Kim Hyeong June   :  Chat Api